KU-Baha/kafka_fastapi_chat/README.md

-# FastAPI + Kafka DDD chat Application w\ MongoDB
+# FastAPI + Kafka chat Application

-This is a basic template for Django projects configured to use Docker Compose, Makefile, and PostgreSQL.
+This is a basic template for FastAPI projects configured to use Docker Compose, Makefile, FastAPI, Kafka, MongoDB, and Pytest

 ## Requirements